Speedway News (8538)

 Martinsville Speedway PR

-Tickets and campsites go on sale Dec.
-17 for two great weekends of racing at Michigan International Speedway.
+Tickets and campsites for two great weekends of racing at Michigan International Speedway are on sale.
 Don’t miss your chance to purchase tickets and reserve a campsite for all the non-stop racing action and the week-long entertainment at NASCAR’s Most Entertaining Track in 2019.

 It has never been easier to purchase tickets and reserve a campsite at Michigan International Speedway in 2019.
 Fans can visit www.mispeedway.com or call 888-905-7223 to get the best deals.
 Grandstand tickets start at $39 and week-long camping starts at $135.

 Michigan International Speedway will continue to be a premier racing facility in 2019 when it hosts a pair of Monster Energy NASCAR Cup Series races.
 NASCAR’s most entertaining track will host the Monster Energy Series on June 9 and Aug.
 11.

 The Monster Energy NASCAR Cup Series FireKeepers Casino 400 is on June 9.
 The series will return on Aug.
 11 for the Consumers Energy 400.